privacy-scaling-explorations/pse.dev/articles/README.md

 tldr: "A brief summary of your article" #Short summary
 date: "YYYY-MM-DD" # Publication date in ISO format
 canonical: "mirror.xyz/my-new-article" # (Optional) The original source URL, this tells search engines the primary version of the content
+tags: ["tag1", "tag2"] # (Optional) Add relevant tags as an array of strings to categorize the article
 ---
 ```